We had a great time at our 2018 Heritage Week events!

-This is in conjunction with EBUKI, and a preliminary event to Clayfest which will be held at the Irish National Heritage Park September 24-29.
-(Come play in the mud with us!)
+This was in conjunction with EBUKI, and a preliminary event to Clayfest which was held at the Irish National Heritage Park September 24-29 (and was an awesome amount of fun!)

 Families & Flags, History & Heraldry Tour

-We welcome all Siggins, Jacobs, Wilsons and visitors to learn about Sigginstown Castle in the context of history and heraldry!
-This year we have been researching the various families so we could create flags and banners to fly.
-This tour from 6-8 pm will go through the three buildings as related to the families that built them, discuss the archeology of the site, and explain both the family heraldry and how we merged them into a standard for the castle.
+We welcomed a few Siggins and Wilson descendants and other visitors to learn about Sigginstown Castle in the context of history and heraldry!
+The had been researching the various families so we could create flags and banners to fly.
+We went through the three buildings as related to the families that built them, discussed the archeology of the site, and explained both the family heraldry and how we merged them into a standard for the castle.

 Mumming plays were common in the middle ages across Europe, and many scripts with the same characters and themes exist.
-The play is short (10-15 min).
-We will change later characters and lines from a Wexford 1823 version (https://folkplay.info/resources/texts-and-contexts/ballybrennan-wexford-play-about-1823) back to ones that might have existed in 1510, with rough masks and costumes.
-Little memorization needed - ham acting and bravado welcome!
+The play was short (probably under 10 min).
+Here is a similar Wexford 1823 version (https://folkplay.info/resources/texts-and-contexts/ballybrennan-wexford-play-about-1823) A lot of ham acting and drama!